-- A. Extent of Contract: Requirements indicated on drawings and in specification sections determine which Contract includes a specific element of the Work of the Contract. - 1.
-The work described in this section for each contract shall be complete systems and assemblies, including products, components, accessories, and installation required by the respective contract documents. - 2.
-Trenches and other excavation for the work of each contract shall be the work of such contract. - 3.
+- Extent of Contract: Requirements indicated on drawings and in specification sections determine which Contract includes a specific element of the Work of the Contract. - 1.
+The work described in this section for each contract shall be complete systems and assemblies, including products, components, accessories, and installation required by the respective contract documents. - Trenches and other excavation for the work of each contract shall be the work of such 2. contract. - 3.
 Blocking, backing panels, sleeves, and metal fabrication supports for the work of each contract shall be the work of such Contract. - 4.
 Furnishing of access panels for the work of each contract shall be the work of such Contract.
 Installation of access panels located in the substrate of ceilings, walls and floors shall be the work of the construction contract. - 5.
-Equipment pads for the work of each contract shall be the work of such contract. - 6.
-Roof-mounted equipment curbs for the work of each contract shall be the work of the construction contract. - 7.
-Painting for the work of each contract shall be the work of such contract. - 8.
-Cutting and Patching: Each contract shall perform its own cutting and patching. - 9.
-Firestopping for the work of each contract shall be provided by such contract. - 10.
-Contractors' Preliminary CPM Schedule: Within seven working days after preliminary CPM schedule submittal has been received from the scheduling consultant, submit a matching schedule showing construction operations sequenced and coordinated with overall construction. - B. Substitutions: Each contractor's project manager shall cooperate with all other contractor's project managers involved to coordinate approved substitutions with remainder of the work of the Project. - C. Temporary Facilities and Controls: In addition to specific responsibilities for temporary facilities and controls indicated in this Section and in Section 015000 Temporary Facilities and Controls, Contractor is responsible for the following: - 1.
-Installation, operation, maintenance, and removal of each temporary facility necessary for its own normal construction activity, and costs and use charges associated with each facility, except as otherwise provided for in this Section 011200. - 2.
+Equipment pads for the work of each contract shall be the work of such contract. - Roof-mounted equipment curbs for the work of each contract shall be the work of the 6. construction contract. - 7.
+Painting for the work of each contract shall be the work of such contract.

+- 8. Cutting and Patching: Each contract shall perform its own cutting and patching. - 9.
+Firestopping for the work of each contract shall be provided by such contract. - B. Redundant with Section 13200Substitutions: Each contractor's project manager shall cooperate with all other contractor's project managers involved to coordinate approved substitutions with remainder of the work of the Project. - C. Temporary Facilities and Controls: In addition to specific responsibilities for temporary facilities and controls indicated in this Section and in Section 015000 Temporary Facilities and Controls, Contractor is responsible for the following: - 1.
+[Installation, operation, maintenance, and removal of each temporary facility necessary for its own normal construction activity, and costs and use charges associated with each facility, except as otherwise provided for in this Section 011200.] - 2.
 Plug-in electric power cords and extension cords, supplementary plug-in task lighting, and special lighting necessary exclusively for its own activities. - 3.
-Its own field office complete with necessary furniture, utilities, and telephone service.

-- 4. Its own storage and fabrication sheds. - 5.
+Its own field office complete with necessary furniture, utilities, and telephone service. - 4.
+Its own storage and fabrication sheds. - 5.
 Temporary enclosures for its own construction activities. - 6.
 Staging and scaffolding for its own construction activities. - 7.
 General hoisting facilities for its own construction activities. - 8.
 Waste disposal facilities, including collection and legal disposal of its own hazardous, dangerous, unsanitary, or other harmful waste materials. - 9.
 Progress cleaning of work areas affected by its operations on a daily basis. - 10.
 Secure lockup of its own tools, materials, and equipment. - 11.
 Construction aids and miscellaneous services and facilities necessary exclusively for its own construction activities.